-12. REDEEMABLE NONCONTROLLING INTERESTS
+11. REDEEMABLE NONCONTROLLING INTERESTS

 The holders of equity interests in certain of the Company's subsidiaries have rights ("Put Rights") that may be exercised on varying dates causing the Company to purchase their equity interests through fiscal 2022.
 The Put Rights, all of which relate either to common shares or membership interests in limited liability companies, provide that the cash consideration to be paid for their equity interests (the "Redemption Amount") be at fair value or at a formula that management intended to reasonably approximate fair value based solely on a multiple of future earnings over a measurement period.
-As of October 31, 2013, management's estimate of the aggregate Redemption Amount of all Put Rights that the Company would be required to pay is approximately \$59 million.
+As of October 31, 2014, management's estimate of the aggregate Redemption Amount of all Put Rights that the Company would be required to pay is approximately \$40.0 million.
 The actual Redemption Amount will likely be different.
 The aggregate Redemption Amount of all Put Rights was determined using probability adjusted internal estimates of future earnings of the Company's subsidiaries with Put Rights while considering the actual or earliest exercise date, the measurement period and any applicable fair value adjustments.
-The portion of the estimated Redemption Amount as of October 31, 2013 redeemable at fair value is approximately \$48 million and the portion redeemable based solely on a multiple of future earnings is approximately \$11 million.
+The portion of the estimated Redemption Amount as of October 31, 2014 redeemable at fair value is approximately \$27.7 million and the portion redeemable based solely on a multiple of future earnings is approximately \$12.3 million.

-A summary of the put and call rights associated with the redeemable noncontrolling interests in certain of the Company's subsidiaries and a description of any transactions involving redeemable noncontrolling interests during fiscal 2013, 2012 and 2011 is as follows:
+A summary of the put and call rights associated with the redeemable noncontrolling interests in certain of the Company's subsidiaries and a description of any transactions involving redeemable noncontrolling interests during fiscal 2014, 2013 and 2012 is as follows:

-The Company acquired an 80.1% interest in a subsidiary by the ETG in fiscal 2004.
-As part of the purchase agreement, the noncontrolling interest holders currently have the right to cause the Company to purchase their interests over a five-year period ending in fiscal 2018 and the Company has the right to purchase the noncontrolling interests over a five-year period beginning in fiscal 2015, or sooner under certain conditions.
+The Company acquired an 80.1% interest in a subsidiary through the ETG in fiscal 2004.
+As part of the purchase agreement, the noncontrolling interest holders had the right to cause the Company to purchase their interests over a five-year period.
+During fiscal 2014, the noncontrolling interest holders' Put Right expired, resulting in a reclassification of the Redemption Amount from redeemable noncontrolling interests (temporary equity) to noncontrolling interests (permanent equity).
+Furthermore, the Company has the right to purchase the noncontrolling interests over a five-year period beginning in fiscal 2015, or sooner under certain conditions.

 Pursuant to the purchase agreement related to the acquisition of an 85% interest in a subsidiary by the ETG in fiscal 2005, the noncontrolling interest holders have the right to cause the Company to purchase their interests over a four-year period beginning in fiscal 2007 or thereafter.
-Certain noncontrolling interest holders exercised their option during fiscal 2007 and in fiscal 2009 to cause the Company to purchase their aggregate 3% and 10.5% interest, respectively.
-Accordingly, the Company increased its ownership interest in the subsidiary by an aggregate 10.9% to 95.9% effective April 2011.
-During fiscal 2012, the Company and the noncontrolling interest holder of the aforementioned 10.5% interest agreed to defer the purchase of the remaining 2.6% interest to a future period.
+Certain noncontrolling interest holders exercised their option during prior years, which resulted in the Company increasing its ownership interest in the subsidiary to 95.9% effective fiscal 2011.

 Pursuant to the purchase agreement related to the acquisition of a 51% interest in a subsidiary by the FSG in fiscal 2006, certain noncontrolling interest holders exercised their option to cause the Company to purchase an aggregate 29% interest, which was completed in fiscal 2011.
 During fiscal 2012, the remaining noncontrolling interest holder exercised their option to cause the Company to purchase the remaining 20% interest, of which 6.7% was acquired effective February 2012 and 13.3% was acquired effective December 2012.
+During fiscal 2014, the Company paid a purchase price adjustment for the portion of the redeemable noncontrolling interests acquired in December 2012 that was based on the acquired entity's actual fiscal 2013 earnings.